ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 - JWT authentication
 - OAuth2 authentication

-The following example represents how a service can be secured.
-The `http:ServiceConfig` annotation should have an `auth` field, which is an array of elements consisting  `http:FileUserStoreConfigWithScopes`, `http:LdapUserStoreConfigWithScopes`, `http:JwtValidatorConfigWithScopes`, or `http:OAuth2IntrospectionConfigWithScopes` records.
+The example below represents how a service can be secured.
+The `http:ServiceConfig` annotation should have an `auth` field, which is an array of elements consisting of   `http:FileUserStoreConfigWithScopes`, `http:LdapUserStoreConfigWithScopes`, `http:JwtValidatorConfigWithScopes`, or `http:OAuth2IntrospectionConfigWithScopes` records.
 Each of these records consists of a record specific configuration (`http:FileUserStoreConfig`, `http:LdapUserStoreConfig`, `http:JwtValidatorConfig`, `http:OAuth2IntrospectionConfig` in this order) and an optional field, which consists of a `string` or `string[]`.
 The record-specific configuration is used for authentication and the optional field can be used for authorization.

 ```ballerina
 import ballerina/http;